Suraj520/cv-nlp-basics-to-advanced/02_CV/README.md

 8. Object detection and Tracking in HSV color space using OpenCV.
 9. Kalman filter based tracking using OpenCV.
 10. Image thresholding using OpenCV.
+11. Morphological operations on an image using OpenCV.